-Zebra has implemented and maintains at least the following minimal technical and organisational security measures to protect the Personal Data:
+Zebra has implemented and maintains at least the following minimal technical and organizational security measures to protect the Personal Data:

 Businesses Continuity.
 Zebra maintains cloud-based systems hosted with third parties that provide business continuity/disaster recovery procedures.

 Data Transmission.
-To prevent data from being read, copied, altered or removed without authorisation, Zebra encrypts and/or password protects all transmissions containing Personal Data.
+To prevent data from being read, copied, altered or removed without authorization, Zebra encrypts and/or password protects all transmissions containing Personal Data.

 Encryption Technologies.
 Zebra uses AES and/or HTTPS encryption (also referred to as a SSL or TLS connection).

 Opt-Out, Data Subject Access Requests, Retention and Complaints